The White Fur of Wolves

 Where he himself had once gone to in solitude and walked alone, now he would take Joyce with him as a newly married man.
 She would get a chance to experience being in a new country.
 And she would get a chance to see with her own eyes what he himself had seen, too.

 Tasting the wines of Paris, France.
-Learning some new dance moves in China as the women moved their whole bodies and their selves to the beautiful notes that would flow through the air while wearing kimonos of every color in the world and had dragons stitched on them.
+Learning some new dance moves in China as the women moved their whole bodies and their selves to the beautiful notes that would flow through the air while wearing kimonos that were of every color in the world and had dragons stitched on them.

 Spending some time in Africa, where she could hear all sorts of stories about the animals that lived there, as well as the stories of the trickster they called ‛Anansi the Spider’.